 - Received more than one individual assessment,

 - Have recently constructed a new home on your vacant land

 You must notify us of errors or omissions in your assessment so we can amend it and ensure you pay the right amount of tax at the right time.
 You must notify us if you:

-- Own additional land which has not been included in your assessment or if the land is held on trust,
+- Own additional land which has not been included in your assessment,

 - Receive separate assessments for lands you own alone,

 - Are receiving a principal place of residence exemption for land that is not, or is no longer, your principal place of residence (your home),